radhgupta/AZC-Error-Fixer-Assistant/README.md

 This repository serves two main purposes:
 1. Demonstrates how to generate a standalone C# SDK from TypeSpec definitions
-2. Provides an AI-powered tool (AzcErrorFixer) to automatically fix AZC analyzer violations
+2. Provides an AI-powered tool (AzcErrorFixer) to automatically fix AZC analyzer violations and compilation errors

 ## Repository Structure